m00timus/CSC3022F-A1/README.txt

 student number: GRLMAT001
 Name: Matt Gruler

-Makefile: obviously designed to compile/clean/run program. type make to compile the files. type make run to run the file in terminal. type make clean to clean the program.
+Makefile: designed to compile/clean/run program. type make to compile the files. type make run to run the file in terminal. type make clean to clean the program.